Lollapuzzoola is a crossword tournament where players are judged on a combination of speed and accuracy.

 Are there prizes?

 Yes!
-Read more about our prize packages and the wonderful sponsors of Lollapuzzoola here.
+Read more about the wonderful sponsors of Lollapuzzoola here.